vaxdata22/NoSQL-and-Big-Data-demonstration/projects/Hive-DW.md

 ## Solution:

+Note: If the screenshots in this section are not showing, you can get the PDF [here.](https://drive.google.com/file/d/1AAxjsQcdoAWdtTU8KKCLaT1hYYsFnYMQ/view?usp=sharing)

 Got the Hadoop environment started from the terminal for the Hive data warehouse implementation.
 Created a new directory called “assignment” to be the current working directory:
 ```